r00li/Aibo-ERS-xxx-battery/README.md

   - Using 18500 gives you an option of making the cells easily removable.
 In this case you will need a few standard AAA battery contacts to assemble into the case.
 Note that cells with high enough capacity and current are harder to find.
 - Battery case that will fit inside of an Aibo (see below)
 - A way to program the battery pack (see Firmware section)

+Note that ERS-2xx and ERS-3xx boards are almost identical so the instructions are the same.
+The only real difference is the placement of the battery connector and a few sorrounding components.

 Assemble the board according to the BOM/assembly guide (found in Misc folder).
 Note that this is using primarily 0402 sized SMD components so be sure that your soldering skills are appropriate.
 For ordering parts use the ones written in the BOM - there are a few changes as to what is written in the schematic although both variants should work (when buying MAX17320 make sure that you get the I2C version).
 When assembling the board install the battery connector last.
 Note that this one is assembled slightly offset from the board, so it is recommended that you put the board into the case  together with the connector and only then solder the connector.
 Note that connector is mounted on the other side than the rest of the components.